Alexander Hamilton, 10th Duke of Hamilton: Life

 He married Susan Euphemia Beckford, daughter of William Thomas Beckford and Lady Margaret Gordon, daughter of Charles Gordon, 4th Earl of Aboyne, on 26 April 1810 in London, England.

 Hamilton was a well-known dandy of his day.
 An obituary notice states that "timidity and variableness of temperament prevented his rendering much service to, or being much relied on by his party ...
 With a great predisposition to over-estimate the importance of ancient birth ... he well deserved to be considered the proudest man in England."
 He also supported Napoleon and commissioned the painting The Emperor Napoleon in His Study at the Tuileries by Jacques-Louis David.

 Lord Lamington, in The Days of the Dandies, wrote of him that 'never was such a magnifico as the 10th Duke, the Ambassador to the Empress Catherine; when I knew him he was very old, but held himself straight as any grenadier.
 He was always dressed in a military laced undress coat, tights and Hessian boots, &c'.
 Lady Stafford in letters to her son mentioned 'his great Coat, long Queue, and Fingers cover'd with gold Rings', and his foreign appearance.
-According to another obituary, this time in Gentleman's Magazine, he had 'an intense family pride'.
+According to another obituary in The Gentleman's Magazine, he had 'an intense family pride'.